- "The capital may already be in ruins, but I will protect Klaipeda."

 - Stripperiffic: For both female and male Sorcerors—and strangely, in both cases, includes a dress.

-The other class available to Wizards at Rank 5.
+One of the classes available to Wizards.
 Chronomancers, as their name implies, specialize in changing the flow of time—speeding it up, reversing it, stopping it entirely.

 Tropes associated with Chronomancers:

 - Insubstantial Ingredients: In order to use Back Masking, a Chronomancer requires one Piece of Dimension per use.

 - Reset Button: Two flavors at a Chronomancer's disposal—

 - If a Chronomancer casts Reincarnate on an enemy, they will reappear right after being killed, good as new.

 - Back Masking allows a Chronomancer restore a previous temporal state of things in a given area.

 - Time Stands Still: Inverted with Stop, in which a Chronomancer temporarily halts time for enemies caught in the spell's area of effect.
 Interestingly, Stop also prevents damage to enemies halted this way.